 Report: FDI Screening Mechanisms with Maria Martin-Prat

-The chamber was up and working early to host Maria Martin-Prat, Director, DG Trade, European Commission, and our members to have a discussion around FDI Screening Mechanisms.
-This topic is one that is large in the EU’s agenda which means that our members were keen to learn more.
-The EU Committee breakfast briefing had a great turnout as members were all eager to learn more about the proposal and the commissions views on FDI Screening.
+The chamber was up and working early to host Maria Martin-Prat, Director, DG Trade, European Commission, to have a discuss FDI Screening Mechanisms.
+This topic is one that is prominent in the EU’s agenda, and this EU Committee breakfast briefing had a great turnout as our members were eager to keep up to date with the proposal and the commissions views on FDI Screening.

 Director, DG TRADE | European Commission